Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Significant differences between brazil nut and chocolate

-• Brazil nut has more selenium, copper, phosphorus, magnesium, vitamin B1, vitamin E, and zinc; however, chocolate is richer in iron and caffeine.
+• Brazil nut has more selenium, copper, phosphorus, magnesium, vitamin B1, vitamin E, zinc, and calcium; however, chocolate is richer in iron.

 • Brazil nut covers your daily selenium needs 3480% more than chocolate.